5 Steps To Bringing Operational Analytics Online

 Whether companies focus on process or monetary gains or both, it is important to prioritize them first before taking the next step, so the enterprise remains focused on the key objectives throughout the implementation.
 It is simple to set an objective of reducing inventory by 3 percent in order to realize $5 million in savings on the bottom line.
-However, it may be better to take a tighter focus by trying to reduce out-of-stocks on “A” items, or even raising inventory slightly to increase customer satisfaction.
+However, it may be better to take a tighter focus by trying to reduce out-of-stocks on “A” items, or even raising inventory slightly to increase customer fill rates.
 That might be of more immediate value to the company and easier to do in an implementation phase.

 Companies need to understand the strategic value of the operational analytics they are implementing.
 Yes, vendors will tell them that their suite can do a whole laundry list of things across the enterprise, even throughout the supply chain.
 However, business goals should be prioritized with an eye on how quickly value can be returned in the eyes of both company executives and end users, so they maintain their focus and interest throughout the implementation.

 Organizations also have to ensure they are being realistic about what data they have on hand, and they have to be willing to commit the right people with the right knowledge and skills throughout the implementation to make it a success.